sagerkudrick/x-user-location-extension/README.md

 # Chrome Flag — Country Badge Extension (WIP)

+⚠️  DO NOT USE AS-IS — May quickly rate-limit your account

 This is a small Chrome extension that displays a person's country next to their name on supported pages.

 Files in this repository